 Watch Trailer Sister Rosetta Tharpe: The Godmother of Rock & Roll

+The year 2015 is the centennial of Sister Rosetta’s Tharpe.
 In 1938, gospel singer and guitar virtuoso Sister Rosetta Tharpe (1915 – 1973) became a hit when she joined the cast of the fall 1938 Cotton Club Revue, which headlined Cab Calloway and the Nicholas Brothers dancers.
 During the 1940s-60s, she introduced the spiritual passion of her gospel music into the secular world of rock ’n’ roll, inspiring some of its greatest stars, including Chuck Berry, Elvis Presley, Jerry Lee Lewis, and Little Richard.
 Learn more her music and watch the full film, Sister Rosetta Tharpe: The Godmother of Rock & Roll (2013).